 Why 70% in Stocks?

 Stocks are considered riskier than bonds because their prices can go up and down a lot in the short term.
-It means you might see your stock investments lose value quickly, but they also have the potential to grow more over time.
+This means you might see your stock investments lose value quickly, but they also have the potential to grow over time.
 On the other hand, bonds are more stable, but they don’t usually give you as much growth as stocks.
 If you are willing to take a little risk, stocks can help you make more money in the long run.

 According to the 70/30 rule guideline, you should invest 30% of your money in bonds and 70% in stocks.
 For example, if you want to invest $10,000, you would put $7,000 into stocks and $3,000 into bonds.
 Assuming a 10% increase in your stock, you would get $700, while a 2% increase in your bonds would get you $60.